 The Inspector-General of Intelligence and Security provides independent assurance for the Prime Minister, senior ministers and Parliament as to whether Australia's intelligence and security agencies act legally and with propriety by inspecting, inquiring into and reporting on their activities.

-Statement by the Inspector General of Intelligence and Security
+Public statement by the Inspector-General of Intelligence and Security

 Dr Vivienne Thom